kilmu1337/DMA-DNA-ID/README.md

 Get the DNA ID of all DMA boards with one click

 # How to Use
+1.Connect jtag port to 2nd pc
-Insert the DMA board's jtag port and get it on the secondary machine.
+2.Make sure install the jtag port driver
+3.Click the corresponding .bat
 If you don’t know what a jtag chip is, just click on the scripts one by one.

 > [!NOTE]